Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Status: The Business Corporations Amendment Act came into force on May 31, 2022

 Ministry responsible: Service Alberta

-Bill 84: Business Corporations Amendment Act would modernize corporate legislation to reduce red tape and administrative burdens so innovators, entrepreneurs and job-creators consider Alberta first when looking to incorporate, invest or grow their business.
+The Business Corporations Amendment Act (formerly Bill 84) modernizes corporate legislation to reduce red tape and administrative burdens so innovators, entrepreneurs and job-creators consider Alberta first when looking to incorporate, invest or grow their business.

-If passed, Bill 84 will ensure Alberta's corporations legislation is in line with other provinces and make it a leader over other jurisdictions, wherever possible.
-It would expand corporate opportunities for directors, and clarify their responsibilities and protections.
-It would also increase the timeframes for dissolved corporations to get back into business.
+Amendments ensure Alberta's corporations legislation is in line with other provinces and makes it a leader over other jurisdictions, wherever possible.
+It expands corporate opportunities for directors, and clarifies their responsibilities and protections.
+It also increases the timeframes for dissolved corporations to get back into business.